bloxbean/yaci-store/aggregates/governance-rules/README.md

 Parameters:
 - `govAction`: The governance action for which ratification result is needed.
+- `expiredEpoch`: The epoch in which the governance action will expire
 - `ccYesVote`: The total votes of the Constitution Committee that voted 'Yes': the number of registered, unexpired, unresigned committee members that voted yes.
 - `ccNoVote`: The total votes of the Constitution Committee that voted 'No': the number of registered, unexpired, unresigned committee members that voted no, plus the number of registered, unexpired, unresigned committee members that did not vote for this action.
 - `ccThreshold`: The threshold of the Constitution Committee.